Analysis

 Political and diplomatic effects

 One of the most interesting aspects of Cobden is that he did not defend free trade only for reasons of economic efficiency.
 He also attributed to it a pacifying effect.
-That idea matters, but it should be formulated cautiously.
+That is a very important idea for the article, but it must be formulated cautiously.

 What can safely be said is that:

 What should not be claimed is that the treaty “brought peace” by itself.
+That would be an exaggeration.
 The prudent formulation is different: the treaty was one important piece within a broader transformation of the Franco-British relationship.

 Britain and France before and after 1860